 Fish are only considered age-0 until the following January when they become age-1 fish.
-The proportion of fish above age 17 in the data set of Burton (2002) is quite small, and a maximum age of 17 years was also observed among two fishery independent data sets from the State of Florida.
+The proportion of fish above age 17 in the data set of Burton (2002) is quite small, with a maximum age of 40 years; a maximum age of 17 years was also observed among two fishery independent data sets from the Florida Fish and Wildlife Conservation Commission (FWC).
 Despite differences in sampling gear and location, the age-structure of mutton snapper in Florida is remarkably similar among data sets.
 In total, 90% of the fish examined in SEDAR 15A (2008) were less than eight years of age, or 20% of their maximum life span.
 Differences in size at age by sex were negligible.